Saidat23/devops.pbl/Client-Server.md

 ![mysql installed](https://github.com/Saidat23/devops.pbl/assets/138054715/36144c9f-6490-445b-ac37-6f6301b51f92)

-**STEP 3**: Open another terminal and SSH into it. **'Cd'** into your key-pair location than install MySQL Client software for mysql client.

 **Step 4**: Both the EC2 virtual servers are located in the same local virtual network by default, so they can communicate to each other using the local IP adderess.<br/> Use the local IP adderess of the mysql server to connect to mysql client.
 By default, MySQL server uses TCP port 3306.
 To connect, we have to open the port by creating a new Inbound rule in mysql server's Security Group.
 For extra security on the server, we do not allow all IP addresses to pass through the mysql server.
 Only allow access to mysql client Private IP address.